 A deadline should include the possibility of respites consistent with the analyst's personal pacing recipe.
-Otherwise the work may become a drudge that undercuts the richness of the writing.
+Otherwise the work may become a drudge, that undercuts the richness of the writing.
 The deadline and respites should be synchronized both with the analyst's personal pacing and the natural pace of the work.
-Respites occur best after semi-closures, such a finishing a section or sub-section.
+Respites occur best after semiclosures, such as finishing a section or sub-section.